 5 Loving rested on two independent grounds: that Virginia's marriage law violated the Equal Protection Clause by discriminating on the basis of race and also that it violated the substantive aspects of the Due Process Clause by denying the right to marry the person of one's choosing.
-In this brief, which focuses on the textual and historical reasons for invalidating state marriage laws that treat same-sex couples differently than opposite-sex couples, we rely on Loving simply to show that the right to marry the person of one's choosing must be provided equally to all.
-Our focus is on marriage equality, not the similarities or differences-such as they may be-between distinctions based on race and sexual orientation, respectively.
+In this brief, which focuses on the textual and historical reasons for invalidating state marriage laws that treat same-sex freedom of choice to marry not be restricted by invidious racial discriminations.
+Under our Constitution, the freedom to marry or not marry, a person of another race resides with the individual" Id.